The Europeans (1979 film): Plot

-Meanwhile, Felix tells his sister he wants to marry Gertrude; Eugenia lies to him, claiming Robert Acton asked to marry her, but she is not sure she wants to.
+Meanwhile, Felix tells his sister he wants to marry Gertrude; Eugenia lies to him, claiming Robert Acton asked to marry her and claiming she is not sure she wants to do it.
 Felix makes a visit to his uncle and asks for Gertrude's hand.
-Mr. Wentworth is bewildered at first, but his other daughter, Charlotte, speaks in favour of the match, then Gertrude comes in and declares she will marry Felix, and finally Mr. Brand comes in to say he would like to marry the young couple.
-Understanding that her goal of finding a wealthy man in the United States has failed, Eugenia decides to go back to Germany.
-She makes a farewell visit to Mrs. Acton, sees Robert as she is leaving and lies to him claiming to have sent the annulation papers to Germany.
+Mr. Wentworth is bewildered at first, but his other daughter, Charlotte, speaks in favor of the match, then Gertrude enters and declares she will marry Felix, and finally Mr. Brand comes in to say he would like to marry the young couple.
+Understanding that her goal of finding a wealthy man in the United States has failed, Eugenia decides to return to Germany.
+She makes a farewell visit to Mrs. Acton, sees Robert as she is leaving and lies to him by claiming to have sent the annulation papers to Germany.
 Mr. Acton expresses regret that she has decided to leave and offers his carriage to Eugenia for her use at her departure.
 Felix will marry Gertrude.
 Clifford will be paired with Lizzie Acton.
 Mr. Brand and Charlotte plan to marry, far more suited to one another than Gertrude was to Mr. Brand.
 The final scene shows all of the paired lovers - Felix and Gertrude, Mr. Brand and Charlotte, Lizzy and Clifford - walking together to various destinations, while Eugenia, having availed herself of Acton's offer of his carriage to take her to the boat, travels alone one way, and Acton, on horseback, rides alone the other way.